-Of the twelve students who completed the post-survey, 100% of them took the time to comment on how that felt about the Power of Peace experience.
+Of the ten students who completed the post-survey, 100% of them took the time to comment on how that felt about the Power of Peace experience.
 The feedback received was overwhelmingly positive.
-Adjectives used to describe the Power of Peace program in response to this survey item include helpful, impactful, great, intense, amazing, positive and excellent.
+Adjectives used to describe the Power of Peace program in response to this survey item include positive and genuine, uplifting, impactful, inspiring, life changing, a gift, and interesting.